Things to do in Sydney in May 2025

 Million Paws Walk

-The Million Paws Walk event is for fur parents and animal lovers.
+The last Million Paws Walk ever!
+This event is for fur parents and animal lovers to help the fight against animal cruelty.
 Whether your pet dog likes to strut, crawl or bolt, they will be more than welcome on this fun-filled day out.

 Where: Various locations in NSW including Sydney